EricssonResearch/bloombility/CONTRIBUTING.md

     ```pre-commit install```

 After these steps, code formatting and other hooks defined in .pre-commit-config.yaml should run locally before each commit on modified files.
-This will modifiy satged files and you might need to restage them again for commit if any issues are fixed.
+This will modifiy staged files and you might need to restage them again for commit if any issues are fixed.

 ### How to use installed package